 Gabriel Sehr (nee Carlson, aka Max Action)

 Before surprising himself and everyone else by becoming a farmer, Gabe spent 18 years of his life in the suburbs, followed by 18 urban years in South Minneapolis.
 While getting his degree in Religious Studies & Philosophy from the U of MN, he co-founded the Secular Student Alliance during the daytime, and launched the urban exploration crew Action Squad at night.
-At thirty, he was metamorphosed by mystical experience and synchronicity – which changed his life and taught him to follow intuition and coincidence – a path which led directly to farm life with Kristin.
+At thirty, he was metamorphosed by mystical experience and synchronicity – which changed his life and taught him to follow intuition and flow – a path which led directly to farm life with Kristin.

 Que sera, sera